 I work on German medieval literature, particularly mystical and visionary writing.
 Other interests are in the intertextuality and narrative structures of Arthurian romance, the articulation of voices and identity in women's writing and the influence of the hagiographical on secular subjects in vernacular writing.
 I would welcome applications from research students in any of these areas.

-I wish to investigate more generally the circulation of Latin and Low German devotional texts by the publishing houses of Lübeck through the mercantile channels of the Hanseatic League and their reception within Northern Germany and Scandinavia.
+Where my focus in the Companion volume had been the reception of Birgitta of Sweden's Revelationes in Northern Germany, I now wish to investigate more generally the circulation of Latin and Low German devotional texts through the mercantile channels of the Hanseatic League, with particular reference to Lübeck, and the reception of these texts within Northern Germany and Scandinavia.

 2001 BA conference grant (17th. meeting of the Anglo-German Colloquium)